-For each major type of bias outlined in the COSTtm model, we will now present example scenarios in which these biases are evident in an organizational setting and provide mitigation strategies designed to address the effects of these biases by targeting the root cause of each type of bias.
-These strategies are practical ways of helping people activate their brain's "braking system" (Lieberman, 2009) and inhibit biased responses.
+For each major type of bias outlined in The SEEDS Model[TM], we will now present example scenarios in which these biases are evident in an organizational setting, and provide mitigation strategies designed to address the effects of these biases by targeting the root cause of each type of bias.
+These strategies are practical ways of helping people activate their brain's braking system (Lieberman, 2009) and inhibit biased responses.